navi-04/Issue-change-log/issue-change-log-cui/documentation/12-pricing-evaluation.md

 ### Pricing Philosophy

-Issue Change Log aims to provide value at every scale:
+Advanced Work Item log aims to provide value at every scale:
 - **Transparent Pricing:** No hidden fees or surprise charges
 - **Fair Value:** Priced based on value delivered
 - **Flexible Options:** Plans for teams of all sizes